sul-dlss/moab-versioning/README.md

 - when path_method is `:druid`, expect this directory structure: 'jq937jp0017'

 #### Get Latest Version number

+Note the below has "Stanford::StorageServices", which can be necessary if there are druid paths

 ```ruby
 current_version = Stanford::StorageServices.current_version('oo000oo0000') # where oo000oo0000 is the druid